matter-labs/zksync-web-era-docs/docs/dev/tutorials/cross-chain-tutorial.md

 - You have a web3 wallet app which holds some Goerli test ETH and some zkSync test ETH.

 :::warning
-- The `yarn` instructions only run on Node version 14.
+- The `yarn` instructions run with Node version 14.
 - Use [`nvm`](https://github.com/nvm-sh/nvm) to switch to Node 14 with the command `nvm use 14`.
 :::